We're often asked the question: "How do you say no to feature requests?"

 "I think we're pretty committed to the want / don't want binary choice.
-It's not that "don't want" is actually hindering a feature's likelihood of being developed, it just tells Receptive not to asks the feature to the person that clicks."
+It's not that "don't want" is actually hindering a feature's likelihood of being developed."

 "Out of scope, we just don't think that this is somewhere that we're taking our product."

 Bugs are occasionally submitted to Receptive.
 We decline them with an explanation and add to Github: